chandrakanth-jinka/AutoML/README.md

 # AutoML

-An automated machine learning platform that combines powerful backend processing with a user-friendly frontend interface.
+An automated machine learning platform that combines powerful various models .
 This platform automates the entire machine learning workflow, from data preprocessing to model deployment.

 ## Features